-When we’re at conferences or panels, we often get asked “what is the difference between “brain games” or “brain fitness” apps, and cognitive and speech therapy apps like Constant Therapy?”
+When we’re at conferences or panels, we often get asked “what is the difference between “brain games” or “brain training” apps, and cognitive and speech therapy apps like Constant Therapy?”

 One of our senior executives starts with this analogy from the physical therapy world: He says, “if you tore the rotator cuff in your shoulder and needed help recovering, “brain games” are analogous to buying a gym membership and hoping for the best.
 On the other hand, digital brain therapy is analogous to visiting your personal Orthopedic Specialist who has seen an injury like yours hundreds of times, knows exactly which muscles and tendons are damaged, and prescribes a specific and customized physical therapy program for your recovery.
 He or she will continue to check in with you, and adjust your physical therapy program based on your pain level, your performance, and your recovery goals.
 Wouldn’t you rather go this route than the gym membership?”